User100677/COMP2042_CW_hcyys1/README.md

  can't change it values accidentally or intentionally.

 6)Extracted Class:
+i)Brick Class:
 -I extracted "Crack" class in "Brick" class to it own class.
+*Reason of extracting the inner class is to make the "Brick" easy to read and cleaner.

 7)Refactor to other Design Pattern: i)Crack Class: